webmaeistro/devz-docz/infrasec/tutorials/yubikey-configuration.md

 The YubiKey will allow me to sign my gitlab commits, which may be required by some contracts.

-If you have problems or questions during the configuration process, check in with #infrasec-chat on the Martin's experience Slack.
+If you have problems or questions during the configuration process, check in with #infrasec-chat on the I Slack.

 PIN codes and passphrases may be cached for a short duration at any point during the configuration process.
 You may not always be prompted to enter these.